zceceal/comp0034-wk5/activity_authentication.md

 @app.post('/login')
 def login():
     """Logins in the User and generates a token

-    If the email and password are not present in the HTTP request, return 401 error If the user is not found in the database, return 401 error If the password does not math the hashed password, return 403 error If the token is not generated or any other error occurs, return 500 Server error If the user is logged in and the token is generated, return the token and 201 Success
+    If the email and password are not present in the HTTP request, return 401 error If the user is not found in the database, or the password is incorrect, return 401 error If the user is logged in and the token is generated, return the token and 201 Success
     """
     auth = request.get_json()

     # Check the email and password are present, if not return a 401 error
     if not auth or not auth.get('email') or not auth.get('password'): msg = {'message': 'Missing email or password'}
         return make_response(msg, 401)

     # Find the user in the database
     user = db.session.execute(
         db.select(User).filter_by(email=auth.get("email"))
     ).scalar_one_or_none()

-    # If the user is not found, return 401 error
+    # If the user is not found, or the password is incorrect, return 401 error
-    if not user:
+    if not user or not user.check_password(auth.get('password')):
-        msg = {'message': 'No account for that email address.
-Please register.'}
+        msg = {'message': 'Incorrect email or password.'}
         return make_response(msg, 401)

-    # Check if the password matches the hashed password using the check_password function you added to User in models.py
-    if user.check_password(auth.get('password')):
-        # The user is now verified so create the token
+    # If all OK then create the token
-        # See https://pyjwt.readthedocs.io/en/latest/api.html for the parameters
-        token = jwt.encode(
+    token = encode_auth_token(user.id)

-            # Sets the token to expire in 5 mins
-            payload={
-                "exp": datetime.utcnow() + timedelta(minutes=5),
-                "iat": datetime.utcnow(),
-                "sub": user.id,
-            },
-            # Flask app secret key, matches the key used in the decode() in the decorator
-            key=app.config['SECRET_KEY'],
-            # The id field from the User in models
-            headers={'user_id': user.id},
-            # Matches the algorithm in the decode() in the decorator
+    # Return the token and the user_id of the logged in user
-            algorithm='HS256'
-        )
-        return make_response(jsonify({'token': token}), 201)
+    return make_response(jsonify({"user_id": user.id, "token": token}), 201)
-    # If the password does not math the hashed password, return 403 error
-    msg = {'message': 'Incorrect password.'}
-    return make_response(msg, 403)

 ```

 ## Secure routes using the `@token_required` decorator